tz924/cs120-tufts/notuber/frontend/README.md

 1. Identify what aspects of the work have been correctly implemented and what have not.

-   Implemented all required features and ECs.
+   Implemented all required features.
+   Alternative version in simpsons.
+   Zoom out for portal.

 2. Identify anyone with whom you have collaborated or discussed the lab.